OpenGVLab/InternVL/README.md

 ## License

 This project is released under the [MIT license](LICENSE).
-Parts of this project contain code from other sources, which are subject to their respective licenses.
+Parts of this project contain code and models from other sources, which are subject to their respective licenses.

 ## Citation